malachheb/calamum/README.md

 ### Gem Installation

-Download and install rake with the following.
+Download and install calamum with the following.

     $gem install calamum